UKeeeM/CS109-Project-/model.md

 <Add image of the baseline model>

 3.)Classification: We classified the current comments into good or bad comment so that we may be able to predict whether a comment will be good or not.
 One of the more recommended approach was through the usages of the Naive Bayes Classifier.
 It is a simple probabilistic classifiers that applys Bayes' theorem with a strong naive assumption that all the features are independent of each other.
+We fit the Tokenized sentences data using a TfidfVectorizer to offset certain words taht appear very frequently, which are not stopwords (such as people) from skewing the results

 * ADD THE MATH EQUATION HERE
-*

 4.)
 We fit the data and cross validated and checked to see our accruacy and calibration graph, as well as generate a list of words to use and avoid if one wnats to do well on reddit.
 <Add the graph >